Epigenomics of Common Diseases (Virtual Conference)

 Johns Hopkins University, USA

 Leiden University Medical Center, The Netherlands

 A full list of speakers will be available shortly.

 Jane Murphy, Scientific Programme Officer

 How to apply

-* To increase the international diversity of attendees at our meetings, we have reduced fees for delegates from Lower and Middle Income Countries (see list of countries here).
-If you are in need of financial support to cover the registration fees and would like to apply for a bursary, please contact the conference organiser.
-You will be asked to submit a CV and a letter stating financial need and how participation would benefit your scientific career.
+*To increase the international diversity of attendees at our meetings, we have reduced fees for delegates from Lower and Middle Income Countries (see list of countries here).
+If you are in need of financial support and would like to apply for a bursary, please contact the conference organiser.
+When applying for a bursary you will be asked to provide a letter stating financial need and a CV.
+Bursary deadline: 21 September 2021

 We welcome abstracts from all areas relevant to the main themes of the meeting, for both oral and poster presentations.
 Several oral presentations will be chosen from the abstracts submitted.